 7 Things you should know about HIPAA rules

-In today’s hi-tech world, the digital landscape is teeming with highly sensitive information, and a lot of that includes personal medical health records.
-To safeguard this important information, the US Department of Health & Human Services established the Health Insurance Portability and Accountability Act or HIPAA.
+In today’s hi-tech world, the digital landscape is teeming with highly sensitive information, including personal medical health records.
+The US Department of Health & Human Services established the Health Insurance Portability and Accountability Act (HIPAA) to safeguard this important information.

 Who should be Concerned about HIPAA?